kennaruk/YsetterHackathon/README.md

 Introduction
 ---
-This is our Hackathon project at YSetterReaility Hackathon2 (1 night) event which was held on June 16, 2018 - June 17, 2018 in subject of Good Space by Sansiri
+This is our Hackathon project at YSetterReaility Hackathon2 (1 night) event which was held on June 16, 2018 - June 17, 2018 in subject of Good Space by Sansiri at 3DS Interactive, Bangkok, Thailand and we got **1st Winner Prize!!**.

 Getting Started
 ---